MichaelCurrin/netlify-auth-quickstart/docs/web-app.md

     // OR 'Content-Type' if this doesn't work. headers = { contentType: "text/html" },
     ```

+The file could exist somewhere like:

+- In you repo root in version control (be careful that it doesn't get accidentally server publicly, using an ignore rule or moving the file at build time).
+- In the build directory if created by Jekyll for example, before being moved to `netlify` for safety.
+- In the `netlify` directory (in version control, or generated there directly).

 ## How do you know the Functions are only showing data to authorized users?